 On this page:

-A Senior Individualized Project (SIP) in Art History can be completed as either an internship or a research project, both for one unit credit.
+A Senior Integrated Project (SIP) in Art History can be completed as either an internship or a research project, both for one unit credit.
 SIPs are to be upper level work and a faculty member must agree to approve and supervise your project.
 Students should have considerable experience, equivalent to at least two courses, in the area to be investigated before registering for a SIP.

 The research SIP (one unit) is a paper of 40 to 50 pages on a topic in which the student has sufficient background to do advanced research.
 The topic must be approved in consultation with the SIP advisor prior to the fall of the senior year.
 Students are required to enroll in ARTX-492: Ways of Seeing in the fall quarter of their senior year in preparation for writing their SIP in the winter quarter.